DustCar/Unreal-Gaming-Programming-Notes/README.md

 ### Unreal Enhanced Input System (EIS)
 Before starting, make sure that the Enhanced Input Plugin is enabled under the *Edit->Plugins* menu.
 After restarting editor, change the default input classes within *Edit->Project Settings*.
 Go to the input section under **Engine** and look for Default Classes.
 Set *Default Player Input Class* to *EnhancedPlayerInput* and set *Default Input Component Class* to *EnhancedInputComponent*.

+Make sure that the plugin is included within the .uproject file (name is "EnhancedInput") and within the .Build.cs file (add "EnhancedInput" to PublicDependencyModuleNames line.

 Useful Console Commands:
 - showdebug enhancedinput